Purpose

 obclient> CREATE TABLE test_skidx( col1 INT SKIP_INDEX(MIN_MAX, SUM), col2 FLOAT SKIP_INDEX(MIN_MAX), col3 VARCHAR(1024) SKIP_INDEX(MIN_MAX), col4 CHAR(10) );Create a table

 tbl1with an integer columncol1and specify that the operation uses 5 parallel threads.
-Also, specify that the data in the new tabletbl1will be sourced from the query results of tabletbl2.obclient> CREATE /*+ parallel(5) */ TABLE tbl1 (col1 INT) AS SELECT col1 FROM tbl2;Create a table
+Also, specify that the data content of the new tabletbl1will be sourced from the query results of tabletbl2.obclient> CREATE /*+ parallel(5) */ TABLE tbl1 (col1 INT) AS SELECT col1 FROM tbl2;Create a table

 tbwith a persistent bloom filter at the macroblock level.obclient> CREATE TABLE tb(c1 INT PRIMARY KEY, c2 INT) enable_macro_block_bloom_filter = True;Create a table